 Centrillion Biosciences (aka TribeCode) – http://www.centrilliontech.com/;

-http://www.tribecode.com/ – working now; $99 for kit and it was a Spit kit when it was available for TribeCode, but TeloYears uses one drop of blood – kit includes a lancet to collect the blood – price is $99 for Ancestry/ethnicity and offers several other tests; many people confused DNATribes and TribeCode for being the same company when they are two different companies.
+http://www.tribecode.com/ – working now; $99 for kit and it was a Spit kit when it was available for TribeCode, but TeloYears uses one drop of blood – kit includes a lancet to collect the blood; many people confused DNATribes and TribeCode for being the same company when they were two different companies.

 Dante Labs – https://www.dantelabs.com/pages/home-usa – geared towards the European market.

 DNA Consultants – https://dnaconsultants.com/

-DNA Tribes http://www.dnatribes.com/ – no tests available; the company stopped offering tests January 2019 and the website went down December 2019 – they stopped offering tests a while back.
+http://www.dnatribes.com/ – no tests available; the company stopped offering tests January 2019 and the website went down December 2019 – they stopped offering tests a while back.
 They used to offer 1) 26 STRs, includes 13 CODIS markers; and 2) SNP analysis if you have tested autosomal DNA elsewhere.